SwitcherForGames/switcher/README.md

 ## Security

-Security is important.
+Security is important to us.
 This section explains why Switcher can be trusted on your system.

 ### Plugins

 Plugins are able to run arbitrary code on your system.
-To mitigate this huge security risk:
+To mitigate this, potentially huge, security risk:

 - Only plugins published by the [SwitcherForGames](https://github.com/SwitcherForGames) can be installed by default.
 - To allow safe installation of community plugins, they will be vetted and forked by [SwitcherForGames](https://github.com/SwitcherForGames).